tmenguy/ha-solcast-solar/README.md

 v3.0.27
 - changed unit for peak measurement #86 tbanks Ivesvdf
 - some other minor text changes for logs
-- changed action call thanks 696GrocuttT
+- changed service call thanks 696GrocuttT
 - including fix for issue #83

 v3.0.26